Best eaten Opt for low-fat versions.

 Best taken Brewed as a tea.

 How it helps Breastfeeding mums in India have traditionally used this herb to increase their milk supply.
-According to Associate Professor Tan Thiam Chye, head and senior consultant at the division of obstetrics and gynaecology at KK Women’s and Children’s Hospital, fenugreek is considered safe for nursing mums, although having too much of it can lead to loose stools.
+According to Dr Tan Thiam Chye, visiting consultant at the Department of Obstetrics and Gynaecology at KK Women’s and Children’s Hospital, fenugreek is considered safe for nursing mums, although having too much of it can lead to loose stools.
 Make the tea by adding one teaspoon of fenugreek seeds into a cup of hot water.
 Take this three times a day, says Prof Tan.
 It’s also available in capsule form from pharmacies.